vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 1. In the **EXPLORER** pane, click **Program.cs**.

-    A cursory glance will reveal that the **VibrationDevice** application is very similar to those used in the preceding labs.
-This version of the application uses symmetric Key authentication, sends both telemetry and logging messages to the IoT Hub, and has a more complex sensor implementation.
+    This simulated device application uses Symmetric Key authentication, sends both telemetry and logging messages to the IoT hub, and simulates the implementation of sensor inputs.

 1. On the **Terminal** menu, click **New Terminal**.